valzi/villagefolk/docs/index.md

 # Mission Statement

 * A rules document that focuses on quick and easy reference, especially for experienced players.
+*  Each section of the document should be broadly compatible so that it might be added to an OSR ruleset as seamlessly as possible.

 # To-do